-In a major move that confirms Labor’s timeless commitment to protect working people, Labor Leader Luke Foley has unveiled a comprehensive plan to eliminate the exploitation of vulnerable workers, starting with a pledge to criminalise wage theft.
+In a major move that confirms Labor’s timeless commitment to protect working people, NSW Labor has unveiled a comprehensive plan to eliminate the exploitation of vulnerable workers, starting with a pledge to criminalise wage theft.

 Unscrupulous employers that routinely exploit their workers by stealing their wages will be targeted with tough new laws that will attract the heaviest fines in Australia and jail terms for individuals.

 NSW Labor Leader Luke Foley pledged a state government led by him would crack down on businesses – including head franchisors – that are guilty of ongoing, widespread and systemic wage theft – the practice of underpaying staff or paying them less than the legal minimum wage.

 NSW Labor unveiled a comprehensive package to outlaw the exploitation of workers, the majority of whom are young and have recently entered the workforce.

 - A new wage theft law to criminalise deliberate failure to pay wages and entitlements;